soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/technical-reference-details-about-encryption.md

 ## Deprecating support for 3DES
 <a name="TLS11and12deprecation"> </a>

-As of October 31, 2018, Office 365 will no longer support the use of 3DES cipher suites for communication to Office 365.
-More specifically, Office 365 will no longer support the TLS_RSA_WITH_3DES_EDE_CBC_SHA cipher suite.
+Since October 31, 2018, Office 365 no longer supports the use of 3DES cipher suites for communication to Office 365.
+More specifically, Office 365 no longer supports the TLS_RSA_WITH_3DES_EDE_CBC_SHA cipher suite.
+Since February 28, 2019, this cipher suite is being disabled in Office 365.
 Clients and servers communicating with O365 after this date must support at least one of the more secure ciphers listed in this topic (see [TLS cipher suites supported by Office 365](technical-reference-details-about-encryption.md#TLSCipherSuites)).

 ## Deprecating SHA-1 certificate support in Office 365
 <a name="TLS11and12deprecation"> </a>

 As of June 2016, Office 365 no longer accepts a SHA-1 certificate for outbound or inbound connections.
 If you are currently using a certificate with SHA-1 in the certificate chain, you will need to update the chain to use SHA-2 (Secure Hash Algorithm 2) or a stronger hashing algorithm.

-## Deprecating RC4 support in Office 365
-<a name="TLS11and12deprecation"> </a>

-In July 2015, support for the following RC4 cipher suites was discontinued:

-- TLS_RSA_WITH_RC4_128_SHA

-- TLS_RSA_WITH_RC4_128_MD5

-## Deprecating Secure Sockets Layer (SSL) 3.0 support in Office 365
-<a name="TLS11and12deprecation"> </a>

-Starting December 1, 2014, Office 365 began disabling support for Secure Sockets Layer (SSL) 3.0, the predecessor to TLS.
-For more information, see [Security advisory 3009008](https://technet.microsoft.com/library/security/3009008.aspx).
-For instructions on how to ensure clients are using TLS 1.0 or higher and to disable SSL 3.0, see [Protecting SSL 3.0 vulnerability](http://blogs.office.com/2014/10/29/protecting-ssl-3-0-vulnerability/).

 ## TLS cipher suites supported by Office 365
 <a name="TLSCipherSuites"> </a>